What Is DOMS?

 - Increases injury risk when severe

-Thanks to the Repeated Bout Effect, experienced lifters rarely experience severe DOMS unless they dramatically increase volume, try new movements, or return from a long break.
+Thanks to the Repeated Bout Effect, experienced lifters often experience less severe DOMS unless they change exercise selection, increase volume sharply, or return from time off.
 Lack of soreness doesn't mean your workout was ineffective.

 How to Recover from DOMS Faster